plinder-org/plinder/docs/dataset.md

   interfaces.

 Each metric has files named `metric={metric}/threshold={threshold}.parquet`.
-Ligand cover labels are also merged into the annotation table.
-Tanimoto columns end in `__ligand__set_cover`; directional columns end in `__ligand__directed_set_cover`.
+Finalization also writes one query-friendly row per ligand to `index/ligand_clusters.parquet` and one row per interface to `index/interface_clusters.parquet`. `query_table()` joins these columns to the corresponding annotation table when requested.
+Tanimoto columns end in `__ligand__set_cover`; directional ligand columns end in `__ligand__directed_set_cover`.

 The Tanimoto cover uses only reciprocal edges meeting the requested threshold.